 - Patient must have biochemical recurrence (BCR) after RP, with rising PSA defined as follows: * If time to biochemical recurrence, (defined as time to first detectable PSA after RP) is < 12 months, a minimum PSA level of >= 0.2 ng/mL and a confirmatory reading of >= 0.2 ng/mL is required, per the American Urological Association (AUA) definition (this includes patients with a persistent PSA reading of at least 0.2 ng/mL) * If time to biochemical recurrence, (defined as time to first detectable PSA after RP) is >= 12 months, a minimum absolute PSA of 0.5 ng/mL is required ** NOTE: Qualifying PSA values per above must be collected at least 4 weeks after RP, with confirmatory persistent or elevated PSA collected at any subsequent time point

-- Patient must be negative or equivocal for extrapelvic metastatic disease by conventional imaging modalities (CIM) (i.e., bone scans, pelvic CT, or pelvic MRI), which must be done within 10-12 weeks prior to registration.
+- Patient must be negative or equivocal for extrapelvic metastatic disease by conventional imaging modalities (CIM) (anatomic imaging with CT and/or MRI and bone scintigraphy, or equivalent), which must be done within 12 weeks prior to registration.
 Extra-pelvic metastases is defined as any osseous metastases and/or any extrapelvic soft tissue, lymph nodes and organ metastases; extra-pelvic is defined as superior to common iliac bifurcation, outside of standard prostate bed + whole pelvis nodal RT fields

 - Baseline PET/CT scan (PET1) are eligible for this study if the SOC PET scan using 18F-fluciclovine (Axumin) is completed during step 0 registration or up to 12 weeks prior to step 0 registration.
 The PET/CT scanners must meet scanner qualifications and scans must have an interpretation (or confirmation of an institutional clinical read) by a nuclear medicine physician or radiologist who has undergone 18F-fluciclovine (Axumin) reader training